vj-presidio/specif-ai/ui/JIRA-README.md

    - Open the **Authorization** tab in the app configuration screen.

 2. **Select OAuth 2.0 Authorization:**
-   - Choose **OAuth 2.0** as the authorization type to enable OAuth-based authentication between Jira and the Specif AI.
+   - Choose **OAuth 2.0** as the authorization type to enable OAuth-based authentication between Jira and the Specifai.

 3. **Set the Callback URL:**
    - Enter the **Callback URL** for the Requirements app.
 This URL is where users will be redirected after authorizing the app.